o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 * **C**: Choose the {{< icon "help2.svg" >}} help icon to visit this documentation.
 * **D**: The project, engine root, and the port used by Asset Processor to communicate with other processes are displayed below the status line.
 * **E**:  The buttons on the left select the tab to display in the Asset Processor UI.
 Refer to [Asset Processor tabs](#asset-processor-tabs) below for more information.
-* **F**:  The information Asset Processer displays is dependent on the selected Asset Processor tab.
+* **F**:  The information Asset Processor displays is dependent on the selected Asset Processor tab.
 Refer to [Asset Processor tabs](#asset-processor-tabs) below for more information.

 ## Asset Processor tabs